 The following occupations have been identified as being in demand for this sector.

 If you have queries regarding specific occupations or if you feel an occupation in your industry in not on the State Priority Occupation List (SPOL) please contact us.
 Training Councils are the first point of contact for feedback regarding this list.

 The LDSC also provides strategic advice to industry, government and other key stakeholders on workforce development issues such as occupational priorities or shortages per industry area, training or upskilling requirements and other industry intelligence of factors influencing skilling needs within Western Australia.
 To access these, please click on the links below:

 Australian Industry Standards (AIS) is the Skills Service Organisations (SSO) with responsibility for the Road Transport Training Package.
 In addition, you can also follow the links on their website to find more information regarding their Road Transport Industry Outlook and Road Transport Industry Forecasts released annually or to find out how you can be involved in the Road Transport Industry Reference Committee (IRC).

 To ensure feedback from WA stakeholders has been included, the LDSC regularly provides advice and recommendations to the AIS on the development of Training Package materials as well as the development of the Road Transport Industry Outlook and Industry Forecasts.
 Please contact the LDSC if you would like to provide feedback or be involved in these consultations.

 How Can I Begin a Career in Road Transport?

-Visit the Road Transport Industry Profile section for more information on the careers and skills in demand within this sector.
+Visit the Road Transport Industry Profile section, above, for more information on the careers and skills in demand within this sector.
 You can also download our Road Transport Careers Pathway Booklet which details Case Studies and career pathway information for how you can enter this industry.